 Item did not arrive on time

-We’d also count the speed of delivery as an important reason to bear in mind.
+We’d also consider the speed of delivery an important factor to consider.
 Here, items are returned because they didn’t show up on time, and the customer no longer has a use for them.

 Now we have a stack of reasons why consumers make returns, let’s go ahead and look at some ways of reducing eCommerce returns.